Install DataStax Bulk Loader

 Apache Cassandra® 2.1 and later

-You can use DataStax Bulk Loader as a standalone tool that connects remotely to a cluster.
-The tool is not required to run locally on a cluster node, but can be used in this configuration.
+You can use DSBulk as a standalone tool that connects to a local or remote cluster.
+Remote connections don’t require DSBulk to run locally on the cluster node, but this configuration is supported.

-Using DataStax Bulk Loader requires a Java executable, as explained in the post-install requirements and recommendations section.
+DSBulk requires a Java executable, as explained in Post-installation requirements and recommendations.

 -